edgarcnp/lixent/AI_POLICY.md

 ## AI is Welcome Here

-Lixent is written with plenty of AI assistance, and many maintainers embrace AI tools as a productive tool in their workflow.
+Lixent is written with AI assistance, and maintainers embrace AI tools as a productive tool in their workflow.
 As a project, we welcome AI as a tool!

 **Our reason for the strict AI policy is not due to an anti-AI stance**, but instead due to the number of highly unqualified people using AI.
 It's the